 Minority Americans have poorer health outcomes than whites from preventable and treatable conditions such as cardiovascular disease, diabetes, asthma, cancer, and HIV/AIDS (Fig. 16e-1).
 Multiple factors contribute to these racial and ethnic disparities in health.
 First and foremost, social determinants—such as lower socioeconomic status (SES; e.g., lower income, less wealth, and lower educational attainment), inadequate and unsafe housing, and racism—are strongly linked to poor health outcomes.
 These factors disproportionately impact minority populations.
 In fact, SES has consistently been found to be one of the strongest predictors of health outcomes.
 While the mechanisms are complex (i.e., does poverty cause poor health, or does poor health cause poverty?), it is clear that low-SES populations experience disparities in health and that low SES is a major factor in racial/ethnic disparities.

 Age-adjusted death rates for selected causes by race and Hispanic origin, 2005.
 (From the U.S. Census Bureau, 2009.)

 Racial/ethnic disparities are documented globally, although their assessment has centered more on the comparison of individuals by SES in other countries than in the United States.
 Similar to the U.S. pattern, low-SES residents of other nations tend to have poorer health outcomes.
 It is noteworthy that results are mixed when the health status of nations is compared by SES.
-High-SES nations such as the United States do not necessarily have health outcomes that ...
+High-SES nations such as the United States do not necessarily have health ...